 - Host and promote public performances, galleries and lectures.
-Expand our regional reach for community events, taking current initiatives at the Citizens University Committee, the Osher Lifelong Learning Institute and the Center for Ideas & Society and extending them further off campus. - Make campus more inviting to community members.
+Expand our regional reach for community events, taking current initiatives at the Citizens University Committee, the Osher Lifelong Learning Institute and the Center for Ideas & Society and extending them further off campus. - Intentionally extend our reach to areas within the region that are often excluded from current conversations, such as the Ontario-San Bernardino corridor and the Coachella Valley. - Make campus more inviting to community members.
 Lower barriers for community members to enter campus.
 Provide community members access to parking, transportation, and/or opportunities for virtual participation in campus events.
 Create intergenerational spaces on campus, such as the Botanical Garden, and events, such as the UCR Arts' "Family first Sunday" series.